 Fixtures, on the other hand, are all about merchandising.
 This includes everything from basic slatwall and gondola shelving to custom point-of-purchase displays designed to grab attention.
 You’ll also find garment racks, display cases for jewelry or electronics, and even simple hangers.
 The right mix of furniture and fixtures works together to create an intuitive and engaging shopping experience, showcasing your products in the best possible light.
 Seeing examples of finished projects can help you visualize how these different elements come together.

-Custom vs. Off-the-Shelf: Which is Right for You?
+Custom vs. Off-the-Shelf: Which Should You Choose?

 One of the first decisions you'll make is whether to go with custom-built fixtures or off-the-shelf options.
 Off-the-shelf, or stock, fixtures are pre-made and ready to ship.
 They are often more affordable and have shorter lead times, making them a good choice if you're on a tight budget or timeline.
 However, they offer limited differentiation and may not perfectly fit your space or brand aesthetic.